-Playing Back Movies and Saving Still Photos 150
+Playing Back Movies and Saving Still Photos ......
+134

 You can use DPP to play back MOV or MP4 movies shot using a supported camera and save still photos from the movies as JPEG or TIFF images.
 To use this function, [Play with Digital Photo Professional 4] must be selected in [Movie file playback] in the [General Settings] tab sheet in [Preferences].
-Note that you cannot edit MOV or MP4 movies in DPP.
-For details on playing back RAW movies and saving still photos, see "Working with RAW Movies" (p.154).
+Note that you cannot edit movies in DPP.

-Double-click the movie thumbnail in the main window (thumbnail layout).
+1 Double-click the movie thumbnail in the main window (thumbnail layout).